 If the hummingbird didn’t jump from flower to flower, it would limit pollination, and thus organic growth.
 Your hummingbird power animal advises you that if you feel stuck or you don’t have answers – do something different.
 Be conscious of having the same thoughts over and over.
 Switch up your routine!
 Look for and embrace the other shades of color in the rainbow.

-Hummingbirds are also symbols of flirtatiousness.
+The hummingbirds is also a symbol of flirtatiousness.
 They fly quickly from blossom to blossom, enjoying the nectar of a variety of flowers.
 Indeed, unlike ravens and eagles, hummingbirds do not mate for life.
 This is not to say that the meaning of seeing a hummingbird is to go out and have an affair or avoid a commitment!
 Rather, the hummingbird spirit animal may be telling you to lighten up and have a little more fun.
 Perhaps it’s too soon in your life to get into a serious relationship.
 Perhaps it’s best to date for a while and keep things light, so you can be sure you’ll finding the right person for you.

 And if you’re in a “serious” relationship, the hummingbird spirit may be telling you to lighten up.
 As a couple, switch up your routine and have some fun.
 Even if you’ve known someone for a long time, you can still learn more about them in new situations, and of course, you can still flirt!

-Scientists have studied the aerodynamics of hummingbirds for decades.
-Like dragonflies and owls, hummingbirds possess special flying skills.
-Even in extremely windy conditions, hummingbirds can stabilize themselves in midair while feeding at a flower or feeder.
+Scientists have studied the aerodynamics of the hummingbird for decades.
+Like dragonflies and owls, the hummingbird possess special flying skills.
+Even in extremely windy conditions, they can stabilize themselves in midair while feeding at a flower or feeder.
 They are able to adjust to varying conditions and still achieve their goals.

 The hummingbird can be telling you that life is not about waiting for the perfect conditions.
 Sometimes it’s not about resisting challenges, but rather, handling the ones that come your way with the utmost grace and agility.
 By doing this, you can achieve that which you seek.
 The hummingbird spirit animal also says, if there is an opportunity in front of you, don’t wait.
 Be agile and seize the moment.